 Over the years, I’ve become accustomed to the comments, and I stand up for myself.
 But it is not OK.

-Jonathan Hirshler, Signify CEO said: “Signify is delighted to be supporting ASICS and its athlete family in this way.
+Jonathan Hirshler, Signify CEO, emphasised the synergy between the two companies: “Signify is delighted to be supporting ASICS and its athlete family in this way.

 The brand values of ASICS and its commitment to protecting the overall wellbeing of athletes chimes closely with our own mission and what we set out to achieve with Threat Matrix.”